tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Segments.md

 	<kbd><img src="./images/segment_prodview_container.png"  /></kbd>

-17. In the left pane, click on ‘XDM ExperienceEvent’ and ‘Product list items’ in the resulting display
+17. In the left pane, click on ‘XDM ExperienceEvent’ and the click on ‘Product List Items’ in the resulting display

 	<kbd><img src="./images/segment_xdm_prodlist.png"  /></kbd>